Chart Color Schemes

 Riverton - Shelley - Rossmoyne hosts an older demographic, ranking in the top quartile nationwide

-The median age in Riverton-Shelley-Rossmoyne is 42 years, which is significantly higher than Greater Perth's average of 37 years and Australia's median age of 38 years.
-The 75-84 age group comprises 8.1% of the population in Riverton-Shelley-Rossmoyne, compared to Greater Perth, while the 25-34 age group makes up only 7.5%.
-According to data from the 2021 Census and onwards, the 15 to 24 age group has increased from 13.6% to 14.6% of the population.
-Conversely, the 0 to 4 age group has decreased from 4.2% to 3.2%.
-Population forecasts for 2041 indicate substantial demographic changes in Riverton-Shelley-Rossmoyne.
-Leading this shift, the 85+ age group is projected to grow by 125%, reaching 1,220 people from its current figure of 541.
+The median age in Riverton-Shelley-Rossmoyne is 42 years, significantly higher than Greater Perth's average of 37 years and Australia's average of 38 years.
+The 75-84 age group comprises 8.1% of the population, higher than Greater Perth's percentage.
+Conversely, the 25-34 age group makes up 7.5%, lower than Greater Perth's figure.
+According to post-2021 Census data, the 15-24 age group has increased from 13.6% to 14.6%.
+Meanwhile, the 0-4 age group has decreased from 4.2% to 3.2%.
+By 2041, population forecasts indicate substantial demographic shifts in Riverton-Shelley-Rossmoyne.
+The 85+ age group is projected to grow by 125%, reaching 1,220 people from 541.
 Notably, the combined 65+ age groups are expected to account for 59% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 0 to 4 and 5 to 14 age groups are anticipated to experience population declines.
+Conversely, the 0-4 and 5-14 cohorts are forecasted to experience population declines.